Runners

 • 10.
 The organizers reserve the right to publish and control the images, photographs, articles, records, location information, runners' names, ages, sex, and addresses (country, prefecture, or ward) that include the runners' appearance during the race on TV, newspapers, magazines, the Internet, etc.

-The organizer may provide such information to the Tokyo Marathon 2024 co-sponsors, managing organization, operation support, supporting organizations, official Partners, as well as to various media for the purpose of compiling record rankings, etc., and the runners hereby consent to such use.
+The organizer may provide such information to the Tokyo Marathon 2024 co-sponsors, managing organization, operation support, beneficiary organizations of the organizers'charity programs, supporting organizations, official partners, as well as to various media for the purpose of compiling record rankings, etc., and the runners hereby consent to such use.

 • 11.
 The event organizer, in recognition of the importance of protecting personal data, abides to all laws and ordinances concerning the protection of personal data, and adheres to the event organizer's privacy policy when handling personal data.